StaPH-B/southeast-region/README.md

 For more information on (or to join) the SPHERES (SARS-CoV-2 Sequencing for Public Health Emergency Response, Epidemiology, and Surveillance) national consortium, please visit [https://www.cdc.gov/coronavirus/2019-ncov/covid-data/spheres.html](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/spheres.html).

 #### Nextstrain
 Please visit [https://nextstrain.org/community/SESchmedes/sarscov2-southeast-usa/southeast](https://nextstrain.org/community/SESchmedes/sarscov2-southeast-usa/southeast) to view the Nextstrain build focused on the AMD Southeast Region.
 This build will be updated biweekly.
-You can drag and drop a .csv file with your own metadata to view additional inforamtion pertaining to your samples.
+You can drag and drop a .csv file with your own metadata to view additional information pertaining to your samples.
 The added metadata does not leave the browser.

 ### Relevant Links
 CDC's Advanced Molecular Detection (AMD) program - [https://www.cdc.gov/amd/who-we-are/index.html](https://www.cdc.gov/amd/who-we-are/index.html)<br />